jdw1996/cryptopals/README.md

 switching to completing these problems in Java.
 I'm fairly new to Java as well, but having programmed in C and C++, I'm expecting less of a learning curve.

-In case anyone finds them interesting, I'll leave what I had written in Haskell in the `haskell` subdirectory; my Java solutions will be in the `java` subdirectory.
+In case anyone finds it interesting, I'll leave what I had written in Haskell in the `haskell` subdirectory; my Java solutions will be in the `java` subdirectory.